pyushkevich/MTLExtraction/README.md

 ```sh
 $ MTLExtraction path/to/files manual
 ```
 This step will create a new folder and an image **plan.nii.gz** representing the cut to orient.
-After saving the transformation matrices in the original folder (containing files of the hemisphere).

-Then, run the program a second time:
+After saving the transformation matrices in the original folder (containing files of the hemisphere), run the program a second time to obtain the molds:
 ```sh
 $ MTLExtraction path/to/files manual
 ```